stevepentler/blog.turing.io/source/2015-06-24-lightning-talks-june-22-2015.html.markdown

 ### Exploring the MEAN Stack by Tom Leskin (1502 cohort)

 At Turing, students are taught to become diverse developers who are able to think logically and can use any programming language as a tool to solve a problem.
 In my Module 3 Lightning Talk, I chose to explore the MEAN Stack.
 The MEAN Stack is made up of four frameworks: MongoDB, ExpressJS, AngularJS and Node.js.
-It uses a single language language across the entire stack and has been said to increase productivity.
+It uses a single language across the entire stack and has been said to increase productivity.
 I realize that I may not be programming in Ruby and Rails after Turing, so I wanted to explore other frameworks and drive deeper into JavaScript.

 <iframe src="https://player.vimeo.com/video/131476026" width="500" height="313" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="https://vimeo.com/131476026">Exploring the MEAN Stack -- Tom Leskin</a> from <a href="https://vimeo.com/turing">Turing School</a> on <a href="https://vimeo.com">Vimeo</a>.</p>